unicode-org/icu/icu4c/source/samples/readme.txt

             - type 'make all-samples' from this directory (other targets:  clean-samples, check-samples)
       Note: 'make all-samples' won't work correctly in out of source builds.

-      Note that legacy and layout are obsolete samples that may not compile or run without adjustments to their makefiles.